klemens-floege/svn_ensembles/README.md

-# Stein Variational Newton Nerual Network Ensembles
+# Stein Variational Newton Neural Network Ensembles

 This repo contains the implementation for the paper "Stein Variational Newton Neural Network Ensembles" (https://arxiv.org/abs/2411.01887).
 Please refer to the paper for a detailed description of our approach and experimental information.